If you have erectile dysfunction (ED) the treatment that you will receive will depend on the underlying cause of the condition.

 Urethral application may also not be used in:

-- some people who have anatomical problems with their penis (conditions that affect the physical structure of the penis)
+- some men who have anatomical problems with their penis (conditions that affect the physical structure of the penis)

-- people who have infections of their penis, such as balanitis (inflammation of the head of the penis)
+- men who have infections of their penis, such as balanitis (inflammation of the head of the penis)

 Alprostadil can cause some side effects including: